juan131/k8s-gitops-template/docs/tutorials/deploying-changes.md

 git checkout -b feat/my-branch
 ```

 - Then, apply any changes you need to manifests, secrets or chart values.
 For instance, let's change the configuration for the API Mock service so it only accepts GET requests.
-To do so, edit the `infrastructure/manifests/staging/default/api-mock/deployment.yaml` file adding the environment variable `METHODS` to the `api-mock` container:
+To do so, edit the [API Mock deployment](../../infrastructure/manifests/staging/default/api-mock/deployment.yaml) adding the environment variable `METHODS` to the `api-mock` container:

 ```diff
 spec: